Adam Hart-Davis: Career in broadcasting

-A new television series for the BBC called 'The Cosmos – A Beginner's Guide was broadcast on 7 August 2007 by BBC Two, and explored the latest ideas and experiments in cosmology.
+A new television series for the BBC called The Cosmos – A Beginner's Guide was broadcast on 7 August 2007 by BBC Two, and explored the latest ideas and experiments in cosmology.
 It was accompanied by a book of the same name.

 He also appeared in TV advertisements for HM Revenue & Customs with the catchphrase "tax doesn't have to be taxing".
 Following a statement from Hart-Davis, in which he mentioned the level of complexities within the UK tax system, his contract with HM Revenue & Customs ended.

-Ambassador for science communication
+Advocacy of the application and usefulness of science

 Hart-Davis has a passion for raising awareness of simple benefits that science may bring to the quality of living, particularly in the developing world.
 One such innovation is the design of smoke-hoods from galvanised iron or mud to prevent the deadly effects of smoke inhalation from cooking fires inside houses in the developing world.

 He is the Patron of the FatallyFlawed campaign against the use of plug-in socket covers.

 He is also Patron of Erasmus Darwin House in Lichfield, the eighteenth-century home of Charles Darwin's grandfather, now a museum open to the public.